See by:open filter

 A seasoned deal lawyer, Matthew guides global technology companies and their financial sponsors through transformational domestic and cross-border transactions.

-Prior to joining Orrick, Matthew was a partner at Baker & McKenzie, where he was chair of the firm’s North America corporate and securities practice and chair of its North America pro bono practice.
+Matthew currently leads our Global Corporate Business Unit.
+Prior to joining Orrick, Matthew was a partner at a global law firm, where he was chair of the firm’s North America corporate and securities practice and chair of its North America pro bono practice.

 Andrea's practice focuses mainly on renewable energy, in Italy and abroad.